 The role of a project management manager involves the planning, execution, monitoring, control, and closure of projects.
 Project managers oversee the scope of the entire project, the team, success or failure, and its resources.
 They facilitate productivity and commitment, remove obstacles, and motivate their team members.
 Their skills should include leadership, critical thinking, communication, negotiating, and risk management.
 They should also know about cost management, scheduling, and task management.

 These skill sets are where the common ground ends though.
-A program manager responsibility is more likely to require skills like "program management," "oversight," "excellent organizational," and "patients."
-Whereas a manager, project management requires skills like "portfolio," "on-time delivery," "continuous improvement," and "sox."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a program manager are more likely to require skills like "program management," "oversight," "excellent organizational," and "patients."
+On the other hand, a job as a manager, project management requires skills like "portfolio," "on-time delivery," "continuous improvement," and "sox."
+As you can see, what employees do in each career varies considerably.

 Consultants/project managers act as planners, leaders, and advisors in business enterprises.
 These professionals facilitate meetings and establish positive relationships with vendors, management, and clients.
 They make customer visits, maintain industry knowledge, procure third-party software and hardware, and deliver projects.
 It is also part of their duty to manage complex initiatives in an individual business unit or organization.
 Their skills include analytical, time and cost management, problem-solving, interpersonal skills, and proficiency in project management software.

-But both careers also use different skills, according to real program manager resumes.
-While program manager responsibilities can utilize skills like "program management," "oversight," "customer service," and "excellent organizational," some consultant/project managers use skills like "cash flow," "crm," "strong analytical," and "business analysts."
+Each career also uses different skills, according to real program manager resumes.
+While program manager responsibilities can utilize skills like "program management," "oversight," "customer service," and "excellent organizational," consultant/project managers use skills like "cash flow," "crm," "strong analytical," and "business analysts."

 Founder & Partner, m3 Development